Cat Girl Alliance: Gameplay

 Cat Girl Alliance, in traditional fashion, is played by watching and listening to episodic sequences of the game and then selecting or ignoring actions when they are presented to the player.
 Choices are effectively plot twists, and are intricately linked so that the direction of the developing story changes moderately as each is made; ultimately leading to erotic scenes between characters and one of eight endings.
-In order for the player to watch all these possible endings, in this regard, he or she will have to replay through the game several times, making different selections than done before.
+For the player to watch all these possible endings, in this regard, he or she will have to replay the game several times, making different selections than those made before.

 Plot

 Eiji Tachibana is a young Japanese transfer student beginning his first semester at an unmentioned, fictional junior college.
-Distant and unacquainted from the rest of the school, Eiji is, for the most part, a friendless and withdrawn boy.
-In fact the only person who seems to even acknowledge his presence is Shizuko Azumi, the girl who sits behind him.
+Distant and unacquainted with the rest of the school, Eiji is, for the most part, a friendless and withdrawn boy.
+The only person who seems to even acknowledge his presence is Shizuko Azumi, the girl who sits behind him.

 One morning after class, Shizuko invites Eiji to lunch; Rumi Takahata, the bubbly class representative, excitedly joins as well.
 As the three sit and eat, Eiji discusses his social predicament, to which both girls suggest he join an extracurricular club.
 Eiji accepts their advice, and dissatisfied with the athletics and cultural departments, finds comfort in the health committee; by assumption, he visits the infirmary to meet with the group.
-When he arrives however, he is shocked to find Rumi and another girl, Natsuki Misawa, having sex.
-Even more surprising is that Rumi is not entirely female; she is in fact, a hermaphrodite.
+When he arrives, however, he is shocked to find Rumi and another girl, Natsuki Misawa, having sex.
+Even more surprising is that Rumi is not entirely female; she is, in fact, a hermaphrodite.
 Glued to the scene before him, Eiji furtively watches and leaves.

-The following day, things seem to have gone unnoticed.
-After class, as he reluctantly decides whether or not to visit the infirmary again, a fellow student name Masayoshi informs Eiji that his sister would like to see him there.
-Besides learning that the boy is her brother, Rumi is quite aware of yesterdays events and offers Eiji the chance to snag Shizuko in the same manner.
+The following day, things seemed to have gone unnoticed.
+After class, as he reluctantly decides whether or not to visit the infirmary again, a fellow student named Masayoshi informs Eiji that his sister would like to see him there.
+Besides learning that the boy is her brother, Rumi is quite aware of yesterday's events and offers Eiji the chance to snag Shizuko in the same manner.
 Though plagued with a mixed conscience, he agrees.